Secretary’s environmental assessment requirements (SEARs)

 How to submit a request for SEARs

-To obtain SEARs an SSI application and scoping report must be lodged on the major projects website.
+To obtain SEARs an SSI application and scoping report must be lodged on the NSW planning portal.

 A scoping report may not be required in exceptional circumstances.
-FFor example, where a project is required to respond to emergencies or natural hazards.
+For example, where a project is required to respond to emergencies or natural hazards.

 The scoping report must: